Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Ethereum Proof-of-Stake

 \subsection{Staking Services}

-Staking services facilitate user participation in Ethereum's consensus by giving users easier access to Ethereum staking.
+Staking services give users easier access to Ethereum staking.
 Generally, staking services are either \textit{custodial}, where the service holds the user's keys, or \textit{non-custodial}, where the user retains control of the keys.
-Liquid staking further enhances these services by offering tokenized representations of staked assets, enabling their use in DeFi applications.
+Liquid staking further offers tokenized representations of staked assets.

 \T{Custodial staking services.} Custodial staking services, e.g., Binance, Bitcoin Suisse, Coinbase, and Kraken, hold the user's private keys and manage the technical aspects of staking.
 Users gain convenience, but besides paying a fee, they must also place trust in the service provider to safeguard their assets.
-This type of service is suitable for those who prefer a hands-off approach to staking, with the platform handling all the staking operations.

 Further, custodial staking services such as Lido and Rocket Pool are staking pools governed by on-chain communities.
-In Lido, 30 permissioned companies provide staking services to the protocol, while in contrast, Rocket Pool employs over 2,500 permissionless node operators for staking user funds.
+In Lido, 30 permissioned companies provide staking services to the protocol, while Rocket Pool employs over 2,500 permissionless node operators for staking user funds.

 \T{Non-custodial staking services.} Non-custodial staking services, such as Stakefish and Staked, provide the infrastructure for staking but allow users to keep control of their assets.
 The service runs the validator nodes, but users interact directly with smart contracts to stake their assets.
-Thus, even though the service is running the technical aspects of the staking process, the control and ownership of the assets remain with the user.